badamiec3/readMeFile/README.md

 * Read observations they and other users have created (satisfies 'Read')

 Additionally, I would like to allow the user to:
-* Refer to a database of stars and corresponding constellations with coordinate data
-* Add/delete records of stars and constellations in the database
-* Select every star that belongs to a certain constellation
+* Tick a checkbox
+* Select a custom colour for the note card they are creating

 ## Architecture??